Vini2/phables/README.md

 The output from Phables will be as follows.

 * `resolved_paths.fasta` containing the resolved genomes
-* `resolved_phages` folder containing the resolved genomes in individual fasta files
+* `resolved_phages` folder containing the resolved genomes in individual FASTA files
 * `resolved_genome_info.txt` containing the path name, coverage, length, GC content and unitig order of the resolved genomes
 * `resolved_edges.fasta` containing the unitigs that make up the resolved genomes
 * `resolved_component_info.txt` containing the details of the phage bubbles resolved